top of page

 There is a branch of the family that use a double-barrelled name that incorporates Kingshott.
 You might think that this is a modern phenomenon, but the name actually stretches back quite a way.

-This branch of the family starts with Naomi Fanny Kingshott, born in Frensham, Surrey, England in 1881 to parents William Kingshott and his wife Fanny nee Boxall.
-She became involved with a man called Thomas A Wheeler, though I cannot yet identify exactly who this person was.
-They had a child out of wedlock, who was baptised in Haslemere, Surrey on 16th September 1904.
-He was baptised as with the forenames of Henry Thomas Wheeler and the surname Kingshott.
-By the time he was married in 1928, he took the double-barrelled surname Wheeler-Kingshott, that remained with the family from that point onwards.
+They had a child out of wedlock, who was baptised in Haslemere, Surrey, on 16 September 1904.
+He was baptised with the forename Henry Thomas Wheeler and the surname Kingshott.
+By the time he was married in 1928, he took the double-barrelled surname Wheeler-Kingshott, which remained with the family from that point onwards.

 Going back to the beginning, Naomi Fanny Kingshott was my 5th cousin three times removed.